jdb/jdb.github.com/concurrent.rst

 .. include:: concurrent/concurrent.py
    :literal:

-This short article finishes here but poses as many questions as it answers.
-Error handling is non existent in this script: manipulating deferreds explicitly, though more verbose, help creating clearer failure code path and help create more robust application and libraries.
+This article finishes here and left many questions aside.
+Error handling is non existent in the scripts: manipulating deferreds explicitly, though more verbose, help creating clearer failure code path and help create more robust application and libraries.

 In our script, as well as when building network applications or libraries, the following problems may arise: no network, no dns, no